 The IMA has begun a programme of work to assess whether local government across the UK is taking necessary action to ensure that looked after children and care leavers can enjoy their rights as provided for under the Citizens' Rights Agreements.

 This report outlines our approach to the review.
-As the work progresses, we will publish separate reports summarising our findings in each part of the UK.
+As the work progresses, we will publish separate reports summarising our findings in each nation or region.